After six years and three committees, the Great Seal of the United States was adopted.

 At least one Founding Father disapproved of the final seal.
 In 1784, Benjamin Franklin wrote a letter to his daughter expressing his disappointment that the bald eagle was chosen to represent the country.
 According to Franklin, the bald eagle “is a bird of bad moral character” because the bald eagle is “too lazy to fish for himself,” instead taking prey from other birds.
 Franklin saw the eagle as an aristocrat, “classy looking but unconcerned with helping the helpless.”
 He preferred the turkey.
 Although “a little vain and silly,” the turkey was still a “bird of courage” and also native to North America.
 Despite Franklin’s objections, the bald eagle remains one of the great symbols of America.

-While Charles Thomson and William Barton worked together on the final design and incorporated aspects of the work of prior committees, it is primarily Thomson’s vision that is the seal we see today.
+While Charles Thomson and William Barton worked together on the final design and incorporated aspects of the work of prior committees, the seal we see today is primarily Thomson’s vision.
 The Great Seal has undergone several subtle changes over the years, but the basic design from 1782 has remained the same.

 Americans should appreciate the thought that went into the Great Seal.
 It was the Founder’s attempt to show values they wanted to endure through the ages.
 Values such as virtue, strength, God-given liberty, self-rule, and a new beginning for America and the world.